 “I’ve moved on to other things.”

 A single Bitcoin was worth $1 all the way back in April 2011.
-Who would have imagined a decade later it would end up being worth 64,000 times more than this.
+Who would have imagined it would someday be worth 68,000 times more?

 6. Bitcoin’s energy usage keeps on rising